Lululemon Athletica Inc (LULU)'s Winning Formula: Financial Metr

 - Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a slightly lower Financial strength rank and perfect scores in other areas, GuruFocus assigned Lululemon Athletica Inc the GF Score of 99 out of 100, which signals the highest outperformance potential.
+With a particularly high Financial Strength and Profitability Rank, GuruFocus assigned Lululemon Athletica Inc the GF Score of 100 out of 100, which signals the highest outperformance potential.

 Understanding Lululemon Athletica Inc's Business

-Lululemon Athletica Inc, with a market cap of $44.27 billion and sales of $9.62 billion, operates at an impressive operating margin of 22.95%.
+Lululemon Athletica Inc, with a market cap of $45.53 billion and sales of $9.62 billion, operates with an impressive operating margin of 22.95%.
 The company designs, distributes, and markets athletic apparel, footwear, and accessories for women, men, and girls.
 Lululemon offers a variety of products for leisure and athletic activities such as yoga and running, including pants, shorts, tops, and jackets.
 Additionally, the company sells fitness accessories like bags, yoga mats, and equipment.
-Lululemon's products are sold through more than 680 company-owned stores across 19 countries, e-commerce platforms, outlets, and wholesale accounts.
-Founded in 1998 and based in Vancouver, Canada, Lululemon Athletica Inc has established itself as a leading brand in the athletic apparel industry.
+Lululemon's products are sold through more than 700 company-owned stores in about 20 countries, e-commerce, outlets, and wholesale accounts.
+Founded in 1998 and based in Vancouver, Canada, Lululemon has established itself as a leading brand in the athletic apparel industry.

 Financial Strength Breakdown